acceleratedscience/openad-plugin-rxn/README.md

 ## About RXN

 RXN helps you predict chemical reactions, retrosynthesis pathways and experimental procedures.

+RXN was trained on more than 3 million chemical reactions, derived from publicly available patents.
+Since then, the Molecular Transformer has outperformed all data-driven models, achieving more than 90% accuracy on forward chemical reaction predictions (reactants + reagents to products).

 You can train AI models with data for specific chemistry domains.

 [rxn.app.accelerate.science](https://rxn.app.accelerate.science) / [GitHub](https://github.com/rxn4chemistry)